 The firm has the predictable raft of high profile clients, including the usual roster of banks - Santander, BNP Paribas, Citibank, HSBC, RBS etc. It is also one of the most avant garde of the big firms.
 CC was the first UK firm to sign up to the LawWorks and Bar Pro Bono Unit's joint agreement which ties it into doing a certain amount of work a year for free.
 It was the first big firm to pull off a merger with a major New York outfit.
 And it’s spearheading the growing campaign to replace the silk system for barristers with a 'kite mark' of quality which would be available to all lawyers.
 So if you fancy being in the vanguard of attempts to break down the divide between solicitors and their bewigged relations, it might be the place to go.

 At the other end of the scale, trainees determined to avoid litigation can do so - as long as they take a week's course at Nottingham Law School and take part in the firm's pro bono scheme (at one of the local law centres with which CC is associated) for one evening a week for six months.
-Over the last few years the firm has slashed trainee numbers from 130, the halcyon days of 2008 to 100 in 2012, which those trainee lucky enough to scoop one of the reduced number of TCS are likely to be working harder for their supper,
+Over the last few years the firm has slashed trainee numbers from 130, in the halcyon days of 2008, to 100, with those lucky enough to scoop up a training contract likely to be working harder for their supper.

 Working at a firm of this size brings the usual pros and cons.
 You will spend long hours as a small cog in a very big wheel, but then first class cash, support, training and work, a truly international reputation and opportunities to work abroad provide ample compensation.
 And, of course, there is that swimming pool... and we are reliably informed an impressive step instructor on Tuesdays.